This page is regularly updated as we are made aware of state level changes from our Vetted VA Pros.

 Clause 22C allows for tax exemption of $1,500.00 if the veteran:

-• Is rated by the VA to be permanent and totally disabled and has specially adapted housing.
+• Is rated by the VA to be permanent and totally disabled and has specially adapted housing.+

-Clause 22D is for surviving spouses (who do not remarry) of soldiers, sailors, or members of the Guard whose death occurred as a proximate result of an injury sustained or disease contracted in a combat zone, or who are missing in action with a presumptive finding of death, as a result of combat as members of the armed forces of the United States.
+ses (who do not remarry) of soldiers, sailors, or members of the Guard whose death occurred as a proximate result of an injury sustained or disease contracted in a combat zone, or who are missing in action with a presumptive finding of death, as a result of combat as members of the armed forces of the United States.

 Total exemption so long as the spouse does not remarry.